sdondley/Dist-Zilla-for-Beginners/tutorial11.md

 There is a lot to the Perl Critic tests and you should definitely [read the documentation](https://metacpan.org/pod/Test::Perl::Critic) to get the most out of it.
-We alos note that there is some controvery over the value of the Perl Critic module as a tool for improving code quality.
+We also note that there is some controvery over the value of the Perl Critic module as a tool for improving code quality.
 Some recommend an alternative, [Perl::Critic::Freenode](https://metacpan.org/pod/Perl::Critic::Freenode) which